 The team’s work currently stands at the forefront of data-driven research methods on the 19th- century press.
 But beyond the trials, the application has the potential to save countless other scholars from bleary-eyed afternoons in the library stacks.
 Colligan sees the software as a compelling tool for other researchers and professionals, like journalists, who gather text and ask questions about plagiarism, text reuse, viral text and censorship.

-In summer 2016, Colligan co-launched SFU’s Digital Humanities Innovation Lab (DHIL) with English professor Michelle Levy, Web and Data Services Developer Michael Joyce, and Digital Scholarship Librarian Rebecca Dowson.
-As part of KEY, SFU’s Big Data Initiative, and in partnership with the SFU Library, the lab is a research incubator and source of training and mentorship for scholars across SFU.
+In the summer of 2016, Colligan co-launched SFU’s Digital Humanities Innovation Lab (DHIL) with English Professor Dr. Michelle Levy, Web and Data Services Developer Michael Joyce, and Digital Scholarship Librarian Rebecca Dowson.
+In partnership with SFU Library, the Lab is a research incubator and source of training and mentorship for scholars across SFU.
 The DHIL team, which includes graduate research assistants, works to support SFU faculty and graduate students with digital scholarship through consultation, training, mentoring, research software development and technical support.

-While Colligan’s project with the Wilde Trials Web App is highly data-intensive and relies on computational methods, other projects at the DHIL are focused on what she calls “archive building.”
+While Colligan’s project with the Wilde Trials Web App is highly data-intensive, relying on computational methods, other projects at the DHIL are focused on what she calls “archive building.”
 These researchers are leveraging the online environment to preserve and share archival information in interactive ways.

 “We have a variety of projects on the go, keeping with the diversity of work that digital humanities encompasses,” she says.
 “Let's get humanities and social science scholars working with us who have questions, who are using digital and computational methods or working with cultural data and thinking about ways to preserve it and share it.”